-I’ve struggled with the choices I’ve made, yet I made those choices for a few good reasons.
+I have struggled with the choices I made for a few good reasons.

-I struggle without my daughter, but if she came into the world then it would never be as I imagined.
+I struggle without my imaginary daughter; then I wonder if she came into the world, it would never be as I imagined.

 There’s too much horror for broken people like me, so we: